 K. Complaint Investigation

 The College will treat Complainants and Respondents equitably.

-The College presumes that the Respondent is not responsible for the alleged sex-based harassment until a determination is made at the conclusion of its grievance procedures.
+The College presumes that the Respondent is not responsible for the alleged sex discrimination or sex-based harassment until a determination is made at the conclusion of its grievance procedures.